 - The person leading the 5 Whys method must have expert knowledge about the problem and possible issues.
 If the cause is unknown to the person doing the problem-solving, the method may not lead to the true cause.
 In the earlier example, it’s unlikely that someone with zero mechanical knowledge would have noticed the missing filter on the pump intake.

 - The success of the method relies heavily on the skill of the facilitator.
 One wrong answer may completely throw off the questioning, leading to a wrong conclusion.

 - An assumption of the 5 Whys method is that there is that presenting symptoms all stem from one cause.
 For complex problems, this isn’t always the case.
 A 5 Whys analysis may not reveal all of the causes that are tied to these symptoms.

-Ready to try it?
-The 5 Whys method follows a very simple five-step process.
+Ready to go through the process yourself?
+The 5 Whys method follows five very simple steps.